 No. 16 Eat Trdelnik (and learn how to pronounce it!)
 (Prague, Czech Republic)

 Sweet, cinnamon-y and quintessentially Czech, a freshly baked Trdelnik is just the ticket to make the frigid weather in Prague more bearable.
-Made from rolled dough that is wrapped around a stick, then grilled and topped with sugar and walnut mix, this tasty treat is often filled with ice cream or other mouth-watering fillings and simply delicious with warming shot of espresso.
+Made from rolled dough that is wrapped around a stick, then grilled and topped with sugar and walnut mix, this tasty treat is often filled with ice cream or other mouth-watering fillings and simply delicious with a warming shot of espresso.

 No. 17 Walk along the Dragon Bridge in Ljubljana (Ljubljana, Slovenia)

-One of the most recognisable images of Ljubljana, the Dragon Bridge was originally named The Jubilee Bridge of the Emperor Franz Josef I, and known for the epic dragon statues that hold sway at either end.
+One of the most recognisable images of Ljubljana, the Dragon Bridge was originally named The Jubilee Bridge of Emperor Franz Josef I, and known for the epic dragon statues that hold sway at either end.
 Walk the bridge and take the time to learn more about the sweeping legend of Ljubljana’s Dragon and how it became the city’s emblem.